robhizon26/electronng-cocossd/README.md

 ## How to run the app
 Run `npm install` on the terminal to install all required dependencies.

-Run `npm run electron-aot` to optimize building the Angular app using AOT(Ahead-Of-Time) compiler, and dumping the web files(index.html, js files, css, pluralmap.csv, etc) on `ngbuild` folder.
-I changed the build folder to `ngbuild` on angular.json.
-After this, it will run Electron as a desktop app.
+Run `npm run electron-aot` to optimize building the Angular app using AOT(Ahead-Of-Time) compiler, and dumping the transpiled web files (index.html, JS files, CSS, pluralmap.csv, etc) on `ngbuild` folder.
+It will first run CLI command `ng build --prod`.
+I changed the build folder from `dist` to `ngbuild` on angular.json.
+After this, it will run the Electron CLI command `electron .` to open the desktop app.

-Please see package.json how I summarized CLI commands.
+##### **Please see package.json how I summarized CLI commands.**
 ```
   "scripts": {
     "ng": "ng",